Hart & Karnes

 proportions in the United States.

 For these reasons and others, the Masonboro Elementary School PTA started a morning walking program during the 2005-2006 school year.
-In this program, students walk outside any time (on their scheduled days) beginning at any time between 7:30 and 7:45 and may continue walking until 7:50.
-This program is optional and all Parsley students are invited to join.
+In this program, students walk outside any time (on their scheduled days) between 7:15 and 7:40am.
+This program is optional and all Masonboro students are invited to join.
 Students may participate in every session or as desired.
 Students in grades K - 2 walk on Tuesdays and Thursdays.
 Students in grades 3 -5 walk on Wednesdays and Fridays.

 Students arrive at school in accordance with normal school procedures, proceed to their classrooms to drop off their belongings and check in with the staff member on duty in their rooms and then proceed outside to the walking track.
 Personal belongings should be left in the classroom.